nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

       ERROR  // to be investigated

       **AT#XSOCKETOPT=0,2**
-      #XSOCKETOPT: ignored
+      #XSOCKETOPT: "ignored"
       OK

       **AT#XSOCKETOPT=1,2,1**
-      #XSOCKETOPT: ignored
+      #XSOCKETOPT: "ignored"
       OK

       **AT#XSOCKETOPT=0,61**
-      #XSOCKETOPT: not supported
+      #XSOCKETOPT: "not supported"
       OK

       **AT#XSOCKETOPT=1,61,30**
-      #XSOCKETOPT: not supported
+      #XSOCKETOPT: "not supported"
       OK

 Testing ICMP AT commands